 You can see a small preview of the book here: https://issuu.com/almalusa.org/docs/20171111_marineloup_issuu

-- After an invitation from the Editor AlmaLusa, I decided to compile a selection of my illustrations from the “Turning Japanese” and “Japan in my dreams” collections .
+A compilation of my illustrations from the “Turning Japanese” and “Japan in my dreams” collections.
 I also added other illustrations that invoke the same spirit and some never published drawings.
-That’s how this book was born!

-The first 10 preorders will also receive an unpublished drawing print which will not be sold anywhere else. ( you can see the print in the last photo off the book images)
+The first 10 purchases will also receive an unpublished drawing print which will not be sold anywhere else. ( you can see the print in the last photo off the book images)

 Fine Art Digigraph Print reproduced on fine Art Paper of 270gr and printed with carbon pigment inks.